Check-in will be from 10 a.m. until 11:30 a.m. Competitors who fail to check-in at the allotted time will be disqualified from the tournament.

 - There will be four 16-person brackets known as pools.

-- Two players will make it out of each bracket to form the top eight.
+- Four players will make it out of each bracket to form the top sixteen.

 Bronco Beatdown will be using a variant of the Frostbite Smash Ultimate Ruleset.